×

 When we asked expats and global nomads about the quality of medical care in Tartu, they replied:

 "Tartu, boasts a well-developed healthcare system that offers a wide range of services to its residents.
 The city is home to several hospitals, clinics, and medical centers, providing both primary and specialized care.
 Tartu University Hospital, one of the largest and most advanced medical facilities in the country, serves as a hub for medical research, education, and innovation.
 In addition to general practitioners and family doctors, Tartu's healthcare landscape includes specialists in various fields such as cardiology, oncology, and orthopedics.
 The city's healthcare services are accessible to both locals and visitors, with many providers offering consultations and treatments in multiple languages.
 Estonia's national health insurance system, the Estonian Health Insurance Fund (EHIF), covers a significant portion of medical expenses for eligible residents, ensuring affordable and quality care for all.
 Private healthcare options are also available for those seeking additional services or faster access to specialists.
 In addition to traditional medical services, Tartu offers a variety of alternative and complementary healthcare options, such as homeopathy, acupuncture, and naturopathy.
 The city also promotes a healthy lifestyle through various public health initiatives, including vaccination campaigns, mental health support, and health education programs.
-Overall, Tartu's healthcare services are comprehensive, modern, and easily accessible, ensuring that residents and visitors alike can receive the care they need in a timely and efficient manner," remarked one member in Tartu.
+Overall, Tartu's healthcare services are comprehensive, modern, and easily accessible, ensuring that residents and visitors alike can receive the care they need in a timely and efficient manner," said one member in Tartu.

 What are the pros and cons of living in Tartu?